One Interaction Is Worth a Thousand Guesses: Benchmarking the Interactive Capabilities of Deep Research Agents: IDRBench

 \subsection{Data Construction}

-IDRBench is built upon \textbf{DeepResearch Bench} \cite{du2025deepresearch}, which comprises 100 high-quality (Query, Reference Document) pairs spanning diverse domains such as science, law, and the humanities.
-This scale strikes a balance between domain coverage, statistical reliability, and the computational cost of multi-step agent execution.
+IDRBench is built upon DeepResearch Bench~\cite{du2025deepresearch}, which comprises 100 high-quality (Query, Reference Document) pairs spanning diverse domains.
+This scale is consistent with recent long-horizon agent evaluations, where each instance requires costly multi-step planning, web exploration, and long-form generation.
+We further assess the statistical reliability of the benchmark in Section \ref{sec:expt:benefits}.
+However, the original queries are often highly detailed (up to $\sim$800 tokens), providing near-complete task specifications that reduce the need for interaction.

-However, these queries are often highly detailed (up to $\sim$800 tokens), providing near-complete task specifications that reduce the need for interaction.
-To better reflect real-world underspecification, we introduce an \textbf{Ambiguity Injection} process.
-Specifically, we compress each query by 10\%--90\% using LLM-based summarization, intentionally removing detail while preserving core intent (examples in Appendix \ref{sec:appendix_ambiguity}).
-This encourages agents to actively resolve uncertainty through interaction rather than passively executing a fully specified prompt.
+To better reflect real-world underspecification, we introduce an \textbf{Ambiguity Injection} process that compresses each query by 10\%$\sim$90\% using LLM-based summarization while preserving its core intent (examples in Appendix \ref{sec:appendix_ambiguity}).
+This encourages agents to actively resolve uncertainty through interaction rather than passively executing fully specified prompts.
+All compressed queries are manually verified to ensure that the original research intent is preserved while selectively omitting preferences, constraints, or contextual details to create realistic ambiguity.
+We additionally verify that no unsafe or sensitive content is introduced.